top of page

 Careers education forms an integral part of our curriculum in our PSHE and Life Skills programme.
 The three main areas of careers learning, identified in the National Framework, form themes throughout careers work from Year 7 to 11, meeting the Gatsby Benchmark standards.

 Careers guidance is supported by the work that Class Teachers do in lesson time to build life skills into their experiences at Clarity.
 All staff are involved in guidance to some extent, for example through support during the selection and delivery of KS4 options.
 We are also well supported by Directions, our qualified and impartial careers advisers, who come to the school to work with the children each fortnight.
-Parent workshops and app question and answer sessions have
+Parent workshops and Parent appointments with our Directions advisors provide parents and families with the opportunities to ask their own questions and seek advice and support for choosing and applying for the right Post-16 Educational placement and future careers for their child.

 More information about Directions.